ahiipsa/navigation/README.md

 ## Navigation
+For application that use the keyboard (Smart TV)

 ## Attributes
-nv-scope - declared scope for navigation nv-scope-current - marked and set this scope as active for first load nv-el - navigation element nv-el-current - marked and set this element as active for first load
+- `nv-scope` - declared scope for navigation
+- `nv-scope-current` - marked and set this scope as active for first load
+- `nv-el` - navigation element
+- `nv-el-current` - marked and set this element as active for first load

 ### Example
 ```html